How Much Can I Claim For A Manual Handling Accident?

 A manual handling accident, in simple terms, is an accident which occurs when you attempt to move, lift, or otherwise handle an object using only your hands.
 Such a definition can be considered quite broad, as it encapsulates the many different items which might require lifting, the many different environments in which the accident might occur, and the many different ways in which an accident can happen.
 For example, manual handling accidents could happen as a result of the following actions:

-- Lifting an item which is already too high or out of reach.
+- Lifting an item that is already too high or out of reach.

 - Lifting objects that are too heavy.